Asser22/Asser22/README.md

 ---

 ## 👀 Areas of Interest
-- Advanced **AI and Machine Learning** applications, particularly in Machine Learning and cybersecurity.
+- Advanced **AI and Machine Learning** applications, particularly in Machine Learning and NLP.
 - Developing robust, scalable software solutions for real-world challenges.
 - Exploring innovative methodologies in predictive modeling, algorithm optimization, and data-driven solutions.